 When you are waking up in a panic gasping for air it is highly likely you are having a nocturnal panic attack.
-Here is what you can do to relax, calm down and get back to sleep after an anxiety attack at night.
+Here is what you can do to relax, calm down and sleep better after an anxiety attack at night.

 Free download: Nocturnal panic attacks – guided meditation